enjoyiacm/unset_html_head_link/README.md

 # Unset HTML head link (Drupal 8.x)

-If you want SEO boosting with Drupal 8.x site, we recomended to delete this HTML head links:
+> Module for unset any wrong HTML links (like `rel="delete-form"`, `rel="edit-form"`, etc.) from head on Drupal 8.x websites.
+This is trust way to grow up position in SERP Google, Yandex, etc.

+As we know, delete this HTML head links was improve SEO for your CMS Drupal 8.x website:

 ```html
 <link rel="delete-form" href="/node/1/delete" />